 6.4.1 Support Equipment.
 The equipment listed below is typically used for locating leak exit points, sources and confirming repairs.
 Common consumables are listed in Chapter 8, Table 8-1.
-Safety and documentation requirements identified in this technical order shall be followed while using this equipment.
+Safety and documentation requirements identified in this TO shall be followed while using this equipment.

 6.4.1.1 Caps, Plugs and Cover Plates.
 Caps, plugs and cover plates are used to cover openings in fuel tanks, plumbing and components to enable application of positive/negative pressure.
-They may be requisitioned from supply or locally manufactured upon approval from the weapons system ASG.
+They may be requisitioned from supply or locally manufactured upon approval from the weapons system Allied System for Geospatial Intelligence (ASG).